Expand description

 .into()

-A widget can be turned into an Element
+}A widget can be turned into an Element by calling into.

 Widgets and elements are generic over the message type they produce.
 The

-must have the same Message
+Element returned by view must have the same Message type as

-your update
+your update.

 §Layout